Original Yang style

 Autumn retreat Portugal

 One week of training without distractions.
 The retreat will combine two parallel classes.
-A class for beginners starting and / or learning the form and for student who know the full form (3 parts).
+A class for beginners who know the first part and student who know the full form (3 parts).

 Teachers: Stefan Diderich,

-After teaching at my school in Rotterdam for more then 10 years I'm excited to offer classes in Copenhagen.
-Goal is to make the ITCCA program of Master Chu King Hung available in Denmark.
+After teaching at my school in Rotterdam for more than 15 years I'm excited to offer classes in Denmark.
+Goal is to make the ITCCA program of Master Chu King Hung available in Denmark, in cooperation with Romed Bucher, assistent teacher.

 Stefan Diderich started his educated in the Dutch Branch of ITCCA /Martin Klett and takes intensive courses with Andreas Heyden and Master Chu King Hung.
 All teachers of ITCCA follow private exams and lessons with Master Chu King Hung.